-- 166. The inspector must always review the application and supporting documentation when they receive it from the Application team.
-They check that this is complete (see paragraphs 110-114).
+- 157. The inspector must always review the application and supporting documentation when they receive it from the Application team.
+They check that this is complete (see paragraphs 93-95).
 The inspector should also check each application document as follows. - The application form: all the necessary parts of the form must be completed and signed appropriately, and the details of the application must be relevant to the type of service the applicant is applying to register.
-The details must be about the service the applicant is applying for and not another service. - The declaration and consent form: the details of the two referees must be consistent with the guidance in our Guide for registration for
+The details must be about the service the applicant is applying for and not another service. - The declaration and consent form: the details of the two referees must be consistent with the guidance in our Guide for registration for providers and managers.
+All parts must be completed and signed appropriately. - Disclosure and Barring Service certificate: the Application team includes a copy of this where there is recorded information on it.
+See paragraphs 90 and 91 for more information about concerns relating to offences or other information on DBS disclosures that do not disqualify a registered person or manager.

-- providers and managers.
-All parts must be completed and signed appropriately. - Statement of purpose: the statement of purpose contains all the information required by regulations and in the relevant national minimum standards.
+- Statement of purpose: the statement of purpose contains all the information required by regulations and in the relevant national minimum standards.
 It must be for the proposed service, not one they have copied from another service.
-See paragraph 167 for more information about statements of purpose. - The children's or residents' guide: this is in an appropriate format for the needs of their potential service users and meets legislative requirements and details in the national minimum standards. - The behaviour management policy: this is only required for children's homes.
-It must comply with regulation 17 of The Children's Homes Regulations 2001. - The equality and diversity policy: this is not required as part of the application, but we do expect to see this before we make the registration decision. - Details of the type of communication system the service uses: this form is only applicable for those who use different communication forms such as Makaton or British sign-language.
+See paragraph 158 for more information about statements of purpose. - The children's or residents' guide: this is in an appropriate format for the needs of their potential service users and meets legislative requirements and details in the national minimum standards. - The behaviour management policy: this is only required for children's homes.
+It must comply with regulation 17 of The Children's Homes Regulations 2001. - The equality and diversity policy: this is not required as part of the application, but we do expect to see this before we make the registration decision. - A missing child policy: this is only for children's homes and independent fostering agencies - Details of the type of communication system the service uses: this form is only applicable for those who use different communication forms such as Makaton or British sign-language.
 It is not required as part of an application.
-Where this form has not been provided as part of the initial application, the inspector should check before or at the registration visit whether the applicant needs to supply this information, and request it if applicable. - A copy of planning permission granted or evidence from the local authority that it is not needed: this is not required as part of the application but it must be provided before an inspector makes the registration decision.
+Where this form has not been provided as part of the initial application, the inspector should check before or at the registration visit whether the applicant needs to supply this information, and request it if applicable. - A copy of planning permission granted, a certificate of lawfulness or evidence from the Local Authority that planning permission is not needed: this is not required as part of the application but it must be provided before an inspector makes the registration decision.
 The inspector should follow this up as part of their initial assessment of the application.
-See paragraph 168 for more information about planning permission. - A copy of a certificate of insurance: it is a requirement to provide this, although it does not have to be included as part of the initial application.
-This must be provided before a registration certificate is issued. - Financial documentation: for more information on assessing financial viability see annex K.
+See paragraph 158 for more information about planning permission. - A copy of a certificate of insurance: it is a requirement to provide this, although it does not have to be included as part of the initial application.
+This must be provided before a registration certificate is issued. - Financial documentation: for more information on assessing financial viability see annex K. - Copies of qualifications: these are not required as part of the initial application, but must be supplied for our records.
+Inspectors must always check the original versions at the fit person interview.